-- Landfills can produce leachate, a liquid that could pollute our waterways and soi
+- Landfills can produce leachate, a liquid that could pollute our waterways and soil

-- Burning rubbish can release hazardous and toxic substances in the air we breath
+- Burning rubbish can release hazardous and toxic substances in the air we breathe

 - Waste creates a large cost: Waste is materials that are paid for and then thrown out which costs us more money.